Early registration ends April 1st, 2023

 ICO2023 will be held in the resort town of Paphos, on Cyprus, an island country in the Mediterranean, which offers great value for money.
 The congress venue will be Neapolis University, which has modern facilities and onsite accommodation.

-We’ll get together at a welcome cocktail reception at 6 pm on Sunday 29 August.
-Congress days will be Monday – Wednesday plus Friday.
-The mid-congress field trip on Thursday will explore sites along the Diarizos River, the most species rich of Cyprus’ rivers, ascending into the Troodos Mountain area for a late lunch (included in the registration fee) beside the stream at a trout farm.
-Our congress dinner on Friday 3 September will be held on the patio of the Kamares Club, a relaxed venue on the hills overlooking Paphos and the Mediterranean sunset.
+We’ll get together at a welcome cocktail reception on Sunday 25 June.
+There will be four days of presentations, workshops, poster sessions, discussion forums etc. The mid-congress field trip will explore sites along the Diarizos River, the most species rich of Cyprus’ rivers, ascending into the Troodos Mountain area for a late lunch.
+The congress will close with our congress dinner on Friday 30 June.
+There will then be an optional 3-day post-congress field trip.